|

 I used to think room makeovers took anywhere from 30 minutes to an hour because I had seen so many on TV.

-But after several years of DIYing under my belt, I’ve realized the process can take 4-6 weeks.
-Especially, if you don’t have a large work crew or your plans nailed down.
+But after years of DIYing under my belt, I’ve realized the process can take weeks and sometimes even months.

 This is particularly true if you’re trying to complete projects around work schedules, travel plans, and family life.

-In fact, the 3 most important things you can do to give your home a refresh in any season are to:
+In fact, 4 of the most important things you can do to give your home a refresh in any season are to:

 1. Declutter

-2. Add a fresh coat of paint to the walls
+2. Add a fresh coat of paint to walls, cabinets, or furniture

 3. Unify the color palette in your home